engineervix/django-celery-sample/README.md

 - I have already mentioned the [`.prod.env`](.envs.sample/.prod.env.sample) file,
 - There's the [`config/settings/production.py`](config/settings/production.py) file,
 - I created a separate [`wsgi_production.py`](config/wsgi_production.py) file and
 - There are some celery and celery beat configuration files in the [`.envs.example/celery`](.envs.sample/celery/) directory.
 These will come in handy if you're using [systemd](https://systemd.io/).
+I wrote a [blog post](https://importthis.tech/djangocelery-from-development-to-production) that describes how to daemonize celery and celery beat using systemd.